ernestask/libras/README.md

 ./build/test/test-file --decompress <file.ras>
 ```

-The above will decompress the archive in the working directory, as there is
-currently no option to specify the output location.

-Compressing (and other write operations) is also not yet implemented.
+Compressing (and other write operations) is not (yet?) implemented.

 # File format